Understanding Jira Priority Levels: A Detailed Breakdown

 3. Medium (P3)

-Definition: Medium priority issues affect functionality, but the business can continue to operate without them.
-They might delay non-critical features but can wait a bit longer to be addressed.
+Definition: Issues that affect functionality but allow the business to continue operating.
+They might delay non-critical features but can wait a bit longer.

-When to use: Use Medium priority for important issues or features that need to be addressed but don’t pose an immediate risk to project timelines or major functionalities.
+When to use: Important issues or features that need to be addressed but don't pose an immediate risk to project timelines.

 Example: A feature request from a customer that would improve user experience but isn't part of the next release.